 Managing a growing list of new integrations and maintaining current integrations is time-consuming.
 And once you start down this road, you can’t stop...or else the data stops.
 If you go the build route, be prepared for the need to bring people in just to focus on growing and maintaining your integrations.

-In the end, you could end up spending all of this time, energy, and money on one single client who threw a tantrum for the integration of a data source no one on Earth has ever even heard of!
+In the end, you could end up spending all of this time, energy, and money on one single client who threw a tantrum for the integration to a data source no one on Earth has ever even heard of!

 We had a custom-made reporting software, but when an API changed, it would require more time and expense to re-code.
 We also didn't have all the features available that AgencyAnalytics provides.